nr91/Machine-Learning-and-Medicine/entity_embeds_derm.md

 ================
 NR

 In this repo, I will demonstrate how embeddings can be used to explore and visualize relationships between categorical variables.
-The idea of applying embeddings to categorical data was suggested by Guo and Berkhahn (<https://arxiv.org/abs/1604.06737>).
-I was first introduced to the idea while watching the Fast.ai course lectures (<http://www.fast.ai/>), which I recommend to anyone interested in deep learning.
+The idea of applying embeddings to categorical data was suggested by [Guo and Berkhahn](https://arxiv.org/abs/1604.06737).
+I was first introduced to the idea while watching the [Fast.ai](http://www.fast.ai/) course lectures, which I recommend to anyone interested in deep learning.

 ### What are entity embeddings?